tssa017/groupomania/README.md

     updatedAt DATETIME,
     PRIMARY KEY (id),
     FOREIGN KEY (postId) REFERENCES Posts(id)
+    FOREIGN KEY (userId) REFERENCES Users(userId)
 );
 ```

 9. Sign in to the website!
-(You can create an admin account by setting `isAdmin` to `1` in the database)
+You can create an admin account by setting `isAdmin` to `1` in a User entry in your database.

 ### For developers